alphagov/govuk-import-export-prototype/guidance/foodtest.markdown

 ##Unprocessed animal products
 {:#unprocessed-animal-products}

-You need a certificate to export unprocessed animal products that will be used as food.
-This includes:
+You need a certificate to export unprocessed animal products that will be used as food, for example:

 - meat and fish
 - dairy
 - honey
-- gelatine, lard, blood or other products that will be food
+- gelatine, lard or blood

 What you need to do depends on if you’re exporting [within the EU](#unprocessed-animal-products-within-EU) or [outside the EU](#unprocessed-animal-products-outside-EU).